ahmeterdempmk/AEXP-base-v0.1-Dataset-Automation/README.md

 ## About The Project

-Unlike other LLMs, AEXP-base-v0.1, which you can train on your own data, offers you a personal artificial intelligence experience!
+This automation creates databases with JSON format in python.
+Users questions and answers are saving to the databases.
+After completing the necessary data, the JSON format is converting to CSV dataset format.
+And a model is training and fine tuning by the dataset.

 Here's why:
-* You can ask your questions!
-* You can chat!
-* And most importantly, you can train a chatbot from scratch with your personal database! :smile:
+* Thanks to this automation, models dataset is created by users datas.
+* Users train the model, albeit indirectly.

-This automation was done only to create the dataset of the natural language processing (NLP) model.
+This automation was done only to create the dataset of the model.
 Thanks to this automation, you can contribute to the dataset of the AEXP-base-v0.1 NLP model.

 ## Getting Started